rokmc756/Ceph/README.md

 ## The Ceph Storage Cluster Architecture
 ![alt text](https://github.com/rokmc756/Ceph/blob/main/roles/ceph/files/ceph_architecture.webp)

-## Terminology
+## Terminologies of Ceph Storage
 ### Ceph Object Storage Daemon (OSD, ceph-osd):
 It provides ceph object data store.
-It also performs data replication, data recovery, rebalancing and provides storage information to Ceph Monitor.\
+It also performs data replication, data recovery, rebalancing and provides storage information to Ceph Monitor.
 At least an OSD is required per storage device.

 ### Ceph Monitor (ceph-mon):
-It maintains maps of the entire Ceph cluster state including monitor map, manager map, the OSD map, and the CRUSH map.\
+It maintains maps of the entire Ceph cluster state including monitor map, manager map, the OSD map, and the CRUSH map.
 Manages authentication between daemons and clients.
 A Ceph cluster must contain a minimum of three running monitors in order to be both redundant and highly-available.

 ### Ceph Maanger (ceph-mgr):
-Keeps track of runtime metrics and the current state of the Ceph cluster, including storage utilization, current performance metrics, and system load.\
+Keeps track of runtime metrics and the current state of the Ceph cluster, including storage utilization, current performance metrics, and system load.
 Manages and exposes Ceph cluster web dashboard and API.
 At least two managers are required for HA.

 ### Ceph Metadata Server (MDS):
 Manages metadata for the Ceph File System (CephFS).
-Coordinates metadata access and ensures consistency across clients.\
+Coordinates metadata access and ensures consistency across clients.
 One or more, depending on the requirements of the CephFS.

 ### RADOS Gateway (RGW):
-Also called “Ceph Object Gateway” is a component of the Ceph storage system that provides object storage services with a RESTful interface.\
+Also called “Ceph Object Gateway” is a component of the Ceph storage system that provides object storage services with a RESTful interface.
 RGW allows applications and users to interact with Ceph storage using industry-standard APIs, such as the S3 (Simple Storage Service) API (compatible with Amazon S3) and the Swift API (compatible with OpenStack Swift).

 ### Ceph Storage Cluster Deployment Methods:
 There are different methods you can use to deploy Ceph storage cluster.\